shixm-cloud/ENVR3002/Lab5.md

 ## Radiation I

+In today's exercises, you will learn how to use radiation principles in weather observation and planetary science.

+**The 2nd problem is a homework assignment.
+Please submit your code and an one-page explanation of the calculation you did.**

 ### Problem 1 Outgoing Longwave Radiation

 Observed data of outgoing longwave radiation (OLR) for a weather event is provided on Canvas.
 You will explore this data to understand how remote sensing works.